remoteportal/max_size_text/README.md

 # max_size_text

 Maximize size of text given available real-estate.

+It works but needs some work.

 Returns a Column(...).